eonist/Research/other/jekyll/Jekyll-Commands.md

 gem install jekyll -v 2.5.3
 ```

-Installing jekyll on OSX (If you have trouble with OSX Rootless issue or SIP)
+Installing Jekyll on OSX (If you have trouble with OSX Rootless issue or SIP)
 ```
 sudo gem install -n /usr/local/bin/ jekyll
 ```